Home

 - Sinusoidal invasion (sinusoid is endothelial lined vessel in adrenal gland with little supportive tissue; consider only sinusoids within tumor)

-- Capsular invasion (nests or cords of tumor extending into or through the capsule with a stromal reaction); either incomplete or complete
+- Capsular invasion (nests or cords of tumor extending into or through capsule with a stromal reaction); either incomplete or complete

 - Note: above criteria may not apply to childhood tumors